 Our Sustainable Labs Working Group was established in 2013 to support and monitor the implementation of sustainability actions to reduce the impacts of our laboratory network.
 It brings together Lab Managers, Technicians, Academics and Estates Services from across the University to work together collaboratively and share best practice.

 We regularly host S-lab events and seminars to forward our sustainability projects such as Reuse@Leeds:labs which allows users to share items like electrical equipment, glassware and chemicals through our popular reuse site.

-Every year we employ student Sustainability Architects to support the implementation of our strategic aims and our commitment to increase awareness of sustainability at the University.
+Every year we employ staff and student Sustainability Architects to support the implementation of our strategic aims and our commitment to increase awareness of sustainability at the University.
 This gives students the opportunity to develop their skills and employability whilst driving impactful sustainable change across the University.

 Recent projects have included: